 26. What are the properties of mucus?

-Mucus is protective, lubricating, waterproofing, and helps to entrap microorganisms.
+Mucus is protective, lubricating, waterproofing, and helps trap microorganisms and particles, preventing infection and irritation.

-To reduce accumulation of airway secretions, improve pulmonary function and gas exchange, and prevent repeated infection and airway damage.
+To reduce the accumulation of airway secretions, improve pulmonary function and gas exchange, and prevent recurrent infections and airway damage.

 Cystic fibrosis, chronic bronchitis, pneumonia, asthma, and bronchiectasis.

-29. Where there is a bronchi irritation, there is also what?
+29. Where there is bronchial irritation, what usually occurs?

 30. What type of drug is NAC incompatible with?

-Inhaled antibiotics but can be given at different times.
+Inhaled antibiotics, though they can be administered at different times.

-31. What is the dornase alfa mode of action?
+31. What is the mode of action of dornase alfa?

-When given via aerosol, it reduces the viscosity and adhesivity by breaking down the DNA in mucus.
+When administered via aerosol, dornase alfa reduces mucus viscosity and adhesivity by breaking down DNA in mucus secretions.

-It should be refrigerated and protected from light.
+It should be refrigerated and protected from light to maintain its effectiveness.

 33. What is an expectorant?